sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ///////////
+date: 11.03.20023

+Time is 23:46 today i can't code a lot but i changed a lot things in project, like whole structure i can say Tomorrow I should end back-end of project and start doing client section And Turn Javascript project to Typescript In Sha Allah

+///////////

+///////////
 date: 10.03.2023

 Time is 15:10.
 I'm in station.
 Today i need to finish service section of Diary